Host cobalt With YouTube Support

 ports:

-- 9000:9000 If you change your cobalt ports, change the port allocation on gluetun to match the ports you used for cobalt.
+If you change your cobalt ports (under the ports section), change the port allocation on gluetun to match the ports you used for cobalt.

-In the 2 environment variables, WIREGUARD_PUBLIC_KEY and WIREGUARD_PRIVATE_KEY, you need to change these to the ones you generated from step 1.
+In the 3 environment variables, WIREGUARD_PUBLIC_KEY, WIREGUARD_PRIVATE_KEY, and WIREGUARD_ADDRESSES, you need to change these to the ones you generated from step 2.
 You can find them in the wgcf-profile.conf file.
 Find the two fields in the file PrivateKey and PublicKey.
 Set the two environment variables to them.

 Next, remove the ports section completely from cobalt.
 Add this to it as well:

 network_mode: service:gluetun_cobalt_api This tells Docker to use our gluetun container as the network.
-Since it uses the gluetun container, we have to move the port allocation to gluetun.
+Since it uses the gluetun container for networking, we have to move the port allocation to gluetun.

 Lastly, we need to add this one environment variable to cobalt: CUSTOM_INNERTUBE_CLIENT=WEB_EMBEDDED.